fourohfournotfound/Time-Series-Momentum/README.md

 - `--cache-dir` and `--force-refresh` to manage on-disk caching of daily bars.
 - `--prefetch` with `--max-workers` to download histories in parallel when API limits allow.
+- `--output-dir` to control where the performance chart and monthly returns report are saved.
+Use `--no-show-plot` when running in a headless environment.

 The backtest pulls the full lookback window for every symbol a single time and reuses it across monthly iterations, dramatically reducing redundant API